microsoft/turnstile/README.md

 Before we dive deeper into how Turnstile works, let's first establish a common vocabulary.

-__Customers__ purchase __subscriptions__ to your SaaS app through a variety of possible sales channels including AppSource and the Azure Marketplace.
+__Customers__ (represented in your SaaS app as __tenants__) purchase __subscriptions__ to your SaaS app through a variety of possible sales channels including [the Microsoft commercial marketplace](https://azure.microsoft.com/publish-your-app/#why-commercial-marketplace).
 A __subscription__ may or may not include a predefined number of __seats__ (or licenses) that __users__ can obtain to access your SaaS app.
-Turnstile simplifies this process by automating the management of __subscriptions__ and the provisioning of __seats__.
+Turnstile simplifies this process by automating and externalizing the management of __subscriptions__ and the provisioning of __seats__.

 ## How Turnstile works

-When a user authenticates to your SaaS app, your SaaS app calls a simple API endpoint that Turnstile exposes to determine whether or not the user already has a seat.
+When a user tries to access your SaaS app, your SaaS app calls a simple API endpoint that Turnstile exposes to determine whether or not the user already has a seat.
 If the user does not already have a seat, your SaaS app redirects the user to Turnstile to try to obtain one as illustrated in the diagram below.

 ```mermaid
   graph TD